 Late 2021 saw a flurry of activity across Long Island on the effort to re-connect rivers & streams and restore populations of river herring and American eel.
-There’s exciting progress to report with the commencement of construction on three long-awaited fishway projects.
+There’s exciting progress to report with the commencement of construction on four long-awaited fishway projects.
 Seatuck is proud to have played a part in initiating and/or advocating for these projects, all of which were identified as priorities in our Long Island Diadromous Fish Restoration Strategy.

 Perhaps the most significant news is that work has finally started on the fishway at Woodhull Dam near Riverhead, a project that has been pursued for years by the Peconic Estuary Partnership and their partners.
 The site, on the Little River (a tributary of the Peconic River), is home to one of the two largest river herring runs on Long Island.
 The fishway, which will be a combination of step-pools and technical fishway, will provide the fish with access to high-quality spawning habitat in Cranberry Bog Preserve and Wildwood Lake.
 Experts expect the river herring run to expand considerably with the access to new habitat.